cahute/cahute/docs/topics/file-formats/fkeys-fx.rst

 (abbreviated f-keys) for internationalization, for fx-9860G and derivatives.
 It can be identified using the ``G1N`` extension, and uses the CASIO container with a subtype to be determined;
-see :ref:`file-format-standardheader` for more information.
+see :ref:`file-format-topic-container` for more information.

 .. note::